rodd-oss/rodengine/docs/new_requirments/db/test_plans/db_test_plan_rp_1.md

 ## Overview

 Unit tests for defining an RPC protocol over HTTP for the relational in‑memory database.
 The protocol must handle remote procedure calls, support JSON‑RPC 2.0 or a custom format, and integrate with the database's event loop and transaction system.
+RPC is an additional capability alongside the primary REST API for schema and data operations as specified in TRD.

 ## Test Categories